moderndatacompany/dataos.info/docs/interfaces/bifrost_new.md

 ### **Tag-Namespaces**

-A tag-namespace is a container or group of tags for instance `roles:**`, `users:**`.  tag-namespaces are organized into three distinct categories serving specific purposes.
+A Tag-Namespace is a container or group of tags.
+For instance `roles:**`is a container or group for different tags starting with "roles" like `roles:id:system-dev` or `roles:id:pii-reader`.
+Tag-Namespaces are organized into three distinct categories serving specific purposes.
 One category is for creating tags assigned to subjects within an access policy.
 Another category is designated for tags assigned to objects in the policy.
 Lastly,  is a category employed for conveying non-mandatory information about either the subject or object involved in the policy.

 During the installation of DataOS, system tags, and default policies are generated to facilitate core functionality.
-These tags encompass the following predefined tag namespaces by default:
+These tags encompass the following predefined Tag-Namespaces by default:

-- `users:id:testuser`
+- `users:**`
-- `roles:id:operator`
+- `roles:**`
-- `roles:id:app-user`
+- `dataos:workspace:**`
-- `roles:id:data-dev`
+- `dataos:system:**`

 However, these are not the exclusive tags created during the installation process.